-A wood fence is a strong, lasting source of privacy, protection and natural beauty.
-But wood fences are not indestructible.
+A wood fence is a strong, lasting source of privacy, protection, and natural beauty.
+But no matter how strong and well-built your new fence may be, it’s not indestructible.

-During the first year of installation it’s normal to see some warping and splitting as the wood cures and dries.
-After 5-8 years, some fences may have leaning issues.
+During the first year after installation, it’s perfectly normal to see some warping and splitting as the wood in your new fence cures and dries.
+After 5-8 years, some fences may experience leaning issues.

 Every year or so, walk along your fence line and give it a good inspection: